RedisLabs/redislabs-docs/content/connect/install.md

     redis-connect scaffold <PROJECT_NAME>
     ```

-    This create a directory in the current location; this directory contains the following files:
+    This creates a directory in the current location; this directory contains the following files:

     ```bash
     ├── debezium